 Guests are temperature screened before they can enter the casino.
 Staff members are also asked to wear respiratory masks for extra protection.

-Yum China, owners of the KFC franchise in China, said that since January 24, certain KFC Wuhan branches have been temporarily closed due to Wuhan coronavirus outbreak.
+Yum China, owners of the KFC franchise in China, said that since January 24, certain KFC Wuhan branches have been temporarily closed due to this coronavirus outbreak.